 Your goal here is to get people interested enough in continuing to explore your brand offerings further.
-Whether that take place in the form of providing information on a landing page, liking a post, or following your social accounts.
+Whether that takes place in the form of providing information on a landing page, liking a post, or following your social accounts.

 Seeing as social media platforms are so powerful in helping us make connections with others, it’s also a great tool to use to reach your target audience, increase your impressions, and generate brand awareness.